AksLolCoding/cp-template/README.md

 # Competitive Programming Templates
-Here I have my competitive programming templates.
+Here I have my competitive programming templates and implementations.
 I use them for most competitions that allow them.
-Note: I haven't added all of them yet.
+Written for C++

+## Changelog
+### 6/16/24
+I refactored most the repository and added a few implementations.